brianaung/gun-game/README.md

 a summary of who completed what.
 (You should of course remove and replace this paragraph!)

 - Ian: camera view
-  - first/third.
+  - third.
 Not decide yet. wait to see which is better.
-  - first is scary, third is more suitable for shooting
 - Ian: player input
   - character movement
   - jumping/double jump, dashing (mid-air/ground), strafing
+- Ian: UI elements + game controller
 - Harry: weapon system: AK47/Firethrower
   - right click to shoot, press "R" to reload, press "1" or "2" to swich weapon, move mouse to trun character around
   - fire gun: it is implement with fire particle system.